How to Trim Spray Foam

-So whether you’re using a froth pack or canned foam there will always be some excess that will need to be trimmed.
-The big thing is to wait until the foam has completely cured before you go trying to cut it.
+So, whether you’re using a froth pack or canned foam, there will always be some excess that will need to be trimmed.
+The big thing is to wait until the foam has completely cured before you try to cut it.

 Now we’re assuming everything is cured and ready to be trimmed.

-There are a few different tools you can use, and honestly it really depends on the size of the job.
+There are a few different spray foam cutter tools you can use, and honestly, it really depends on the size of the job.
 You won’t want to use a long-bladed knife to cut around your windows or a utility knife to cut back foam in a stud cavity.
 With that being said, make sure you have the correct cutting blade for the job you are working on.

 Now let’s talk about technique.

 The key to properly cutting spray foam is a fast-paced back-and-forth movement as it will move through the foam easier.
-Basically, you are sawing through the foam with the serrated blade.
+Basically, you are sawing through the foam with the serrated knife blade or saw.
 This method will also ensure you have less tearing as you try to cut.

-If you are pulling down and out, you will pull that foam away from where you sprayed it.
+If you are pulling down and out with the blade, you will pull that foam away from where you sprayed it.
 That’s going to leave you with gaps that air can get through.
 If your technique is no good, then you could end up costing yourself money reapplying the foam you inadvertently just pulled out.